angelmichallet/MIST4610Project1/README.md

 ## Database Information
-The name of the database on the MySQL server.
-Each table should be populated with enough data so that the queries return a sufficient result set.
-All queries should be bookmarked through the use of stored procedures (take a look at the example under Module 7) according to this
+Name of database: ns_F2339217Group3
-format: TP_Qx (where x is to be replaced by the query number).
+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Qx(), where x is to be replaced by the query number